22.214.171.124 System Themes

 - You can designate a System Theme from the Save Format as Theme dialog box.
 Right-click on a graph window and choose Save Format as Theme from the shortcut menu.
 This opens the Save Format as Theme dialog box.
 Select the Set as System Theme check box.

 - You can designate a System Theme from the Theme Organizer.
-From the menu, choose Tools: Theme Organizer.
+From the menu, choose Preferences: Theme Organizer.
 Any existing System Theme registers in the Current System Theme text box.
 To designate or swap System Themes, right-click on a Theme and choose Set as System Theme from the shortcut menu.

 Note: You cannot designate Group Incremental Lists as System Themes.